rsksmart/devportal-1.0/rif/lumino/libraries/index.md

 title: Libraries
 ---

-The developer community is working to help other developers enabling libraries and SDKs.
+The developer community is working to help other developers build libraries and SDKs.

 <table class="table">
   <thead>